Domestic Abuse - Impact on Children & Young People

 Target Group / Level

-This course is targeted to professionals and volunteers who come into contact with children and families in a range of universal, statutory or community settings.
+This course is targeted to professionals and volunteers who come into contact with children and families in a range of universal, statutory, voluntary, community settings or other settings.

 Group Level 2 and 3 (in regular contact and predominately working with children) or above (including strategic leads) as set out in the set out in the Safeguarding Competency framework in London Safeguarding Child Procedures.
 NHS Inter-Collegiate Standards 2 and 3 for health professionals.